isiak44/RasheedPBL/Project10/README.md

 ![ssh-nfs](images/ssh-nfs.png)

-Next step is to use `gdisk` utility to create a single partition on each of the disks and also inspect it by running
+Then `gdisk` utility to create a single partition on each of the disks and also inspect it by running

 ```sudo gdisk /dev/xvdf
 sudo gdisk /dev/xvdf